 Funny, romantic, and dangerously sexy, Undertaking Love does not disappoint!
 Perfect for fans of Jane Costello and Lucy Diamond.

-Having read the Knight series by Kat’s pen name Kitty French, I was excited to read Undertaking Love.
+Having read the Knight series by Kat’s pen name Kitty French, I was eager to read Undertaking Love.

-I love the writing style of Kat French and was excited to read her debut into a new genre.
+I love the writing style of Kat French and was keen to read her debut into a new genre.

-Gabriel Ryan sounds divine, every word he said was whispered in my head using a soft Irish lilt and I just wanted to keep him talking.
+Gabriel Ryan sounds divine, every word he said I found whispered in my head using a soft Irish lilt and I wanted to keep him talking.

-Kat French has delivered a light hearted read that will have you laughing even though at times it’s sad, but the story flows with fluidly and the transition between emotions is worked well.
+Kat French has delivered a light hearted read that will have you laughing even though at times it’s sad.
+But the story flows with fluidly and the transition between emotions worked well.